 Our superb EYFS results show that children have excelled in listening skills, as well as self-confidence skills, where we have exceeded national figures for the EYFS profile for the past 3 years.

-Every week, each pupil receives instrumental, vocal and ensemble tuition in a mixture of small and large group tuition which is delivered by specialist music teachers.
+Pupils receive instrumental, vocal and ensemble lessons in a mixture of small and large group tuition which is delivered by specialist music teachers.

-During their music lessons, children learn technical, musical and performance skills.
+During music lessons, children learn technical, musical and performance skills.

 All pupils have Performing Arts lessons each week where they work together to showcase their skills in performances throughout the year.